claire-west/svstudio-manual/docs/note-properties/pitch-transition-and-vibrato.md

 ![Pitch Mode settings](../img/note-properties/pitch-modes.png)

-**Manual**
-: Gives full manual control over the pitch.
-Notes will have no pitch deviation by default, so it is up to the user to enter the desired patterns from scratch.
-[More about Manual Pitch Mode](../advanced/pitch-mode-manual.md).

 **Sing**
 : Adds AI-generated pitch deviations to your notes which are modeled to produce realistic transitions, sustains, and vibrato.
 [More about Sing Pitch Mode](../ai-functions/pitch-mode-sing.md).

 **Rap**
 : Adds AI-generated pitch deviations to your notes which are modeled to mimic human rap techniques, and allows the use of the Rap Intonation parameter.
 [More about Rap Pitch Mode](../ai-functions/pitch-mode-rap.md).

+**Manual**
+: Gives full manual control over the pitch.
+Notes will have no pitch deviation by default, so it is up to the user to enter the desired patterns from scratch.
+: When the button is darkened, Manual mode is disabled.
+When it is light, Manual mode is enabled.
+[More about Manual Pitch Mode](../advanced/pitch-mode-manual.md).

 ---